Membership Management at a Coworking Space

 The benefits of in-app payments far outweigh all cons, so more and more coworking spaces are deciding to integrate payments.

-If you are one of the open-minded entrepreneurs who got used to utilize only the most innovative technologies, the above info will significantly improve users' experience at your space and free some time for community manager which they can use for improving the quality of rendered services and encouraging collaboration.
+If you are one of the open-minded entrepreneurs who got used to utilize only the most innovative technologies, the above info will significantly improve users' experience at your workspace and free some time for community manager which they can use for improving the quality of rendered services and encouraging collaboration.

 How do you manage membership?
 What software do you use for that?
 Is it dedicated coworking software or a spreadsheet?
 Please share your know-how with the community.